Alfred Lindsay Newland (Service No. 656)

 (1894 - 1916)

-After Gallipoli the battalion went to Egypt to regather its strength before joining the British Expeditionary Force (BEF) in France.
+Following their evacuation, the 22nd Battalion returned to Egypt to regather its strength before joining the British Expeditionary Force in France.
 In March 1916 and whilst still in Egypt Private Alfred Newland was sent to the School of Instruction – the first steps in the pathway for promotion and the road to an eventual commission as an officer.
-During the same month he was promoted to sergeant and was taken on strength as an inaugural member of the 6th Australian Machine Gun Company part of the 2nd Australian Division along with Private E Peacock and was transferred to France.
+During March he was promoted to the rank of sergeant and was taken on strength as an inaugural member of the 6th Australian Machine Gun Company.
+This company formed part of the 2nd Australian Division.
+Joining him in this transfer, to the 6th Australian Machine Gun Company, was Private Ernest Peacock.

 The unit’s diary notes this event as follows: